Home » Business Email Etiquette Blog » What Does Your Email Address Say About You?

 Free email services are considered “throw-away accounts” because spammers use them and then shut the account down.
 However, using your company domain name (even if the domain name is your name) is inexpensive — about ten U.S. dollars.

-Email Address Tips
+Business Email Address Branding Tips

 Here are some tips when setting up your domain name email addresses:

 • Do not use info@.
 That is an email address that spammers target.
 Instead, think of something more creative: hello@, contact@, letstalk@.
-Anything but info@, which will increase your spam levels exponentially!
+Anything but info@, which will increase your spam levels exponentially.

 • social@ for use on all your social accounts